How to expand your business into Saudi Arabia?

 There are 3 main stages to setting up a legal entity in Saudi Arabia, including 16 steps to complete the full process.
-AstroLabs acts on your behalf to navigate this complex and time-consuming process, managing third parties and ensuring you are aligned with all requirements needed to help your company expand into the Kingdom quickly and seamlessly.
+AstroLabs acts on your behalf to navigate this complex and changeable process, ensuring that you are aligned with all requirements needed to help your company expand into the Kingdom quickly and seamlessly.

 This stage is the prerequisite to any of the following stages.
 It provides your foreign company permission to own a business in Saudi Arabia, through the MISA Investment License, and to gain legal registration of that business through Commercial Registration.